Fiscalidad sobre las criptomonedas en el Reino Unido

 UK CRYPTO TAX

-Despite the fact that the UK has not yet established a proper regulatory framework for cryptography, Her Majesty Revenue (HMRC) has already published the Cryptoassets Manual, where all tax obligations related to cryptography, are explained within the existing legislation.
-If you are trying to understand how your crypto activities can be taxed in the UK, keep in mind the main principle – HMRC taxes are cryptoassets based on what the holder uses them for.
+Although the UK did not create an adequate regulatory framework with regard to cryptography, Her Majesty Revenue has already issued the Cryptoassets Manual, where all tax obligations related to cryptography are explained under the existing legislation.
+If you are trying to understand how your crypto activities can be taxed in the UK, the most important thing to remember is the main principle: HMRC taxes cryptoassets based on what they are used for.

-The guide is based on two policy documents – Cryptoassets: Personal Tax and Cryptoassets: Business Tax, published in December 2018 and November 2019 respectively.
-According to these papers, cryptoassets (aka tokens, cryptocurrency) are cryptographically secured digital value representations or contractual rights that can be transferred, stored, and sold electronically.
+This guidance is based on two policy documents: Cryptoassets: Personal Tax, published in December 2018, and Cryptoassets: Business Tax, published in November 2019.
+According to these papers, cryptoassets commonly referred to as tokens or cryptocurrency – are digital representations of value or contractual rights that are crypto secured and can be electronically transferred, stored, or sold.

 The main types of taxable cryptos are:

-• Security tokens (granting special rights or interests in business, such as ownership, refund of a certain amount of money or right to a share in future profits)
+• Security tokens: those granting specific rights or interests in enterprise, such as ownership, return of a certain sum of money, or a right to a share in future profits.

-• Stablecoins (tied to something that is believed to have a stable value, such as fiat money or precious metals, making them less volatile)
+• Stablecoins: these are pegged to something that is perceived to have stable value – for example, fiat money or precious metals.
+They are therefore less volatile.

-• National Insurance Contributions (NIC) – rates vary depending on employee’s earnings
+• NIC – rates vary depending on the earnings of the employee

 • Crypto mining

-• Supplying products or services in return for exchange tokens
+• Provisions of supplies or services in return for the exchange tokens

 Corporation Tax

-Crypto asset is not considered a currency or money and is therefore taxed as traditional assets.
-In addition, it means that the following money-related corporate tax laws do not apply to crypto assets, including exchange tokens:
+Crypto asset is not treated as a currency or money and is thus taxed akin to conventional assets.
+Besides, it implies that the subsequent money-related corporate tax legislations are irrelevant for crypto assets, including the exchange tokens too, such as:

 • Currency rules